This post may contain affiliate links. Please read my disclosure policy.

-This Creamy Pumpkin Casserole is my new favorite fall fish.
+This Creamy Pumpkin Casserole is my new favorite fall dish.
 This optionally dairy-free dish has pumpkin, spinach, and chicken and is topped with a delicious sauce and baked to perfection.
 It’s Paleo and Whole30, too.

 Dairy-free Pumpkin Casserole

 I know most people think of sweet when they think of pumpkin, but savory pumpkin dishes are so delicious!
 This hearty fall dinner is packed full of pumpkin flavor, both in the sauce and within the casserole itself.
 Plus, this one is paleo-friendly and lower-carb thanks to the use of spaghetti squash as the base!

 - Cooked Spaghetti Squash